tytydraco/yessleep/out/My_Snapchat_AI_is_scaring_me.md

 At first, Emily ignored it.
 She figured it was just a tree branch.
 But then, the tapping grew louder and she thought she heard a voice.

-It was a man's voice, whispering her name.
+It sounded like a man's voice, whispering her name.
 Emily froze.
-It was way to late for visitors and either way it was weird for anyone to be tapping on her window.
+It was way too late for visitors and either way it was weird for anyone to be tapping on her window.
 She tried to convince herself that it was all in her imagination, but the uneasy feeling in her stomach wouldn't go away.

 Finally, she got up the courage to look outside.
 She carefully lifted the blinds, and peered out into the darkness.
 But there was no one there.

 Emily shrugged it off, and went back to work.
-But then, she heard the tapping again.
+But only a few minutes later, she heard the tapping again.
 This time, it was coming from her laptop.
 And then, a message appeared on the screen.

 It was from a unknown gmail sender, and said, "I'm watching you."
 Emily's heart raced.
 She didn't know what to do.
 Surely this was just some stupid practical joke by one of her friends.